IamJSeasons/week-02-sage-sage-assistant.md/README.md

-#### Week 2: Building My SAGE Assistant
-**Date:** 2026-02-07 to 2026-02-09

-**What I built:**
-I built a personalized AI assistant named SAGE to help me study a variety of subjects including math, AI, graphic design, and branding by explaining concepts simply, generating practice questions, and guiding creative projects.

-**What I learned about prompt engineering:**
-- Clear system instructions are essential to control AI behavior.
-- Including clarifying questions makes AI responses more interactive and helpful.

-**What challenged me:**
-Keeping the assistant from giving full homework answers was difficult and required refining instructions multiple times.

-**What I'm proud of:**
-I created detailed prompts and tested my assistant thoroughly to improve its helpfulness.

-**Questions I still have:**
-How can I make SAGE better at handling very technical or jargon-heavy topics?
-How do I balance brevity and detail in AI responses?
+# Project Overview

+This repository contains my work building a personalized AI study assistant called SAGE.
+The project focuses on creating effective prompts, refining system instructions, and testing the assistant to improve its ability to explain concepts clearly, generate practice questions, and support creative tasks.

+## Week 2 Highlights

+- Designed and tested SAGE’s system instructions for helpful, clear, and patient responses
+- Created a prompt library with practical prompts for learning, building, and evaluating
+- Reflected on challenges like preventing full homework answers and balancing clarity with brevity
+- Developed skills in prompt engineering and AI interaction design